Kyiv Metro: Architecture

 Like all the Metro systems of the former Soviet Union, the Kyiv Metro is known for its vivid and colorful decorations.
 The original stations from the first stage of construction are elaborately decorated, showing the postwar Stalinist architecture blended with traditional Ukrainian motifs.
 Many first projects for stations offered at the beginning of the 1950s were full of rich decorative elements such as mosaics, ornaments, bas-reliefs, sculptures, and marble.

 Each station was to have its original shape.
 These stations were to be constructed in a monumental style like those stations built throughout the 1950s in Moscow and Leningrad.
-For example, Arsenalna station, instead of a small central hall, should have had a wide hall with sculptures of warriors of the civil and great patriotic wars; Vokzalna station was to be decorated with ornaments and bas-reliefs on columns and a big decorative map of the Ukrainian SSR; and, based on its first project drawings, Politeckhnichniy Institut station was to have large mosaic panels depicting aspects of the natural sciences.
+For example, Arsenalna station, instead of a small central hall, should have had a wide hall with sculptures of warriors of the Russian Civil War and World War II; Vokzalna station was to be decorated with ornaments and bas-reliefs on columns and a big decorative map of the Ukrainian SSR; and, based on its first project drawings, Politeckhnichniy Institut station was to have large mosaic panels depicting aspects of the natural sciences.

 By the end of the 1950s, a period of functionality and struggle against architectural extravagances had begun in Soviet architecture.
 This action, propagated by Khrushchev, resulted in the loss of many unique projects, with the resulting stations being finished with few decorations, compared to the 1952 projects.
 Universytet station, however, was less simplified than many others and retained its many pylons adorned with the busts of famous scientists and writers.
 The next stations which opened in 1963 had an ascetic and strict appearance.
 Open-air stations of the 1960s and the underground stations of 1971 were built to a standard primitive design called sorokonozhka (sorokonozhka), named for the many thin supports on both sides of the platform.
 Functionality became the most important factor in newer designs, and stations built at that time were almost identical in appearance, save the design of tile patterns and pillar covering material.
 Only in the 1970s did decorative architecture start to make a recovery.
 The stations built from the 1980s onwards show more innovative designs.

 Some older stations have undergone upgrades to lighting and renovation of some decorative materials.
 After the declaration of Ukrainian independence following the dissolution of the Soviet Union in 1991, some of the Soviet symbols originally incorporated into decor were adapted to modern times or removed altogether by altering the station's architecture.
 Most remaining (if not all) Soviet symbols were later removed due to 2015 decommunization laws.